- This event has passed.

 During the workshop, the participants will learn how to formulate an appropriate meta-analytic research question that can be assessed by synthesizing studies’ estimates of one of the effect sizes.
 The participants will have the opportunity to conduct a small systematic literature search and select primary studies eligible for inclusion.
 Data from these studies will be retrieved, coded, and synthesized using a fixed effect and a random effects meta-analytic model.
 The participants will learn how to calculate various kinds of effect sizes and to use them to conduct and make appropriate inferences from meta-analyses.
 Participants will have the opportunity to work on a mini meta-analysis project, using data provided by the instructor.

 Pricing and schedule

-We offer $25 graduate student and multiple workshop discounts.
+We offer $50 discounts for graduate students and $25 discounts for multiple workshop enrollments.
 Find out about our discounts here.

 Who should attend?

-The course assumes a basic knowledge of statistics and linear regression analysis.
 Researchers interested in conducting a meta-analysis.

-- Introduction to meta-analysis
+Introduction to meta-analysis

 - Examples of meta-analyses, highlighting the importance of the technique